 - Machinery and fixed plant

 - Mobile plant and transport

-- Powered equipment, tools and appliances
+- Powered equipment, tools, and appliances

-- Non-powered hand tools, appliances and equipment
+- Non-powered hand tools, appliances, and equipment

 - Chemicals and chemical products

 - Material and substances

 - Environmental agencies

-- Animal, human and biological agencies
+- Animal, human, and biological agencies

 - Other and unspecified agencies

 The break down agency of incident is intended to identify the object, substance or circumstance that was principally involved in, or more closely associated with, the point at which things started to go wrong and which ultimately led to the most serious injury or disease.
+Subfields with drop down menus may appear when a category is selected it provide further detail.

-- 1. Machinery and fixed plant includes: Cutting, slicing, sawing machinery, crushing, pressing, rolling machinery, heating, cooking, baking equipment, cooling, refrigeration plant and equipment, conveyors and lifting plant, electrical installation, radiation-based equipment, filling and bottling/packaging plant, other plant and machinery. - 2.
-Mobile plant and transport includes: Self-propelled plant, semi-portable plant, other mobile plant, road transport, rail transport, air transport, water transport, other transport. - 3.
-Powered equipment, tools and appliances includes: Workshop and worksite tools and equipment, kitchen and domestic equipment, office and electronic equipment, garden and outdoor powered equipment, pressure-based equipment not covered elsewhere, other powered equipment, tools and appliances. - 4.
-Non-powered hand tools, appliances and equipment includes: Hand tools, non-powered, edged, other hand tools, fastening, packing and packaging equipment, furniture and fittings, other utensils, ladders, mobile ramps and stairways, and scaffolding, other non-powered equipment. - Chemicals and chemical products includes: Nominated chemicals, other basic chemicals, chemical products. - 6.
-Material and substances includes: Non-metallic minerals and substances, other materials, objects or substances. - 7.
-Environmental agencies include: Outdoor, indoor and underground environments. - 8.
-Animal, human and biological agencies includes: Live four-legged animals, other live animals, non-living animals, human agencies, biological agencies. - 9.
+- Machinery and fixed plant includes: Cutting, slicing, sawing machinery, crushing, pressing, rolling machinery, heating, cooking, baking equipment, cooling, refrigeration plant and equipment, conveyors and lifting plant, electrical installation, radiation-based equipment, filling, and bottling/packaging plant, other plant, and machinery. - 2.
+Mobile plant and transport includes: Self-propelled plant, semi-portable plant, other mobile plant, road transport, rail transport, air transport, water transport, other transport.

+- 3. Powered equipment, tools and appliances includes: Workshop and worksite tools and equipment, kitchen and domestic equipment, office and electronic equipment, garden and outdoor powered equipment, pressure-based equipment not covered elsewhere, other powered equipment, tools, and appliances. - 4.
+Non-powered hand tools, appliances and equipment includes: Hand tools, non-powered, edged, other hand tools, fastening, packing, and packaging equipment, furniture and fittings, other utensils, ladders, mobile ramps and stairways, and scaffolding, other non-powered equipment. - 5.
+Chemicals and chemical products includes: Nominated chemicals, other basic chemicals, chemical products. - 6.
+Material and substances includes: Non-metallic minerals and substances, other materials, objects, or substances. - 7.
+Environmental agencies include: Outdoor, indoor, and underground environments. - 8.
+Animal, human, and biological agencies includes: Live four-legged animals, other live animals, non-living animals, human agencies, biological agencies. - 9.
 Other and unspecified agencies include: Non-physical and other and unspecified agencies